apppackio/deploy-action/README.md

 # AppPack Build GitHub Action

 This action triggers an [AppPack](https://apppack.io) app's CodeBuild Project build which then kicks off a full release and deployment at AWS.
 AWS credentials are required to make the necessary API calls.

-The action is designed to be used with `apppackio/build-action` and `apppackio/upload-artifacts-action`.
-The former will upload a container image in the correct format and the latter will upload build artifacts to a known location at S3.
+It does the following:

+* Uploads a container image to the correct location.
+The image must exist locally in the GitHub Actions Docker daemon.
+* Generates a `commit.txt` file for the current commit.
+You should include the `actions/checkout` step in your workflow to ensure the commit is available.
+* Uploads the following files as build artifacts to S3:
+  * `build.log` (optional)
+  * `test.log` (optional)
+  * `commit.txt` (required)
+  * `apppack.toml` (required)

+Your build process is responsible for generating these files (with the exception of `commit.txt`).

 ## Inputs

 ### `appname`

 **Required** Name of the AppPack app

+### `image`

+**Required** Name of local Docker image to deploy

 ## Outputs